 7.7.1 Changes: Occasionally, it becomes necessary to amend, clarify, change or cancel purchasing documents.
-Depending upon the type of change required and the original document submitted, the document used to accomplish the change is a Purchase Requisition (WV-35).

 A contract change order is required whenever the change affects the payment provision, time for completion of the work and/or the scope of the work.